-No additional motivation needed, you decide that your mission for the morning is to introduce the pretty yellow flowers to your old pitcher and see what transpires.
+No additional motivation needed, you decide that your mission for the morning is to introduce the pretty yellow flowers to your old blue pitcher and see what transpires.

 Scissors in hand, you head over to the empty lot.
 Upon closer observation, you see that the bold Black-Eyed Susans were hanging out very near to another wildflower that sat lower in the field and couldn’t be seen as well from the road.

 The fuzzy blue-purple clumps of flowers, later identified with the help of a Wildflowers of Texas reference as Mistflower, seemed to beg to join the party as well.
 You snip a little greenery for filler and head back home.